dutiyesh/chrome-extension-cli/README.md

 3. Click on the **Load unpacked extension** button
 4. Select the folder **my-extension/build**

-When you're ready to publish to Chrome Web Store, create a minified bundle with `npm run build` and pack it with `npm run pack`.
+When you're ready to publish to Chrome Web Store, create a minified bundle with `npm run build` and zip it with `npm run pack`.
 Or you can zip the `build` folder manually.

 <div align="center">